Zilvaro/adenwell-ecommerce/README.md

 1. In header/nav use <strong>Span</strong> for Title and then use H1 for some important keywords and text later
 2. Use <strong>H2</strong> to add another critical promo keyword information on the page
 3. Use the <strong>Strong</strong> html element when including some exact & long-tail keywords to provide visual emphasis and search engines will understand their semantic value from this too.
-4. Uses <strong>anker tags A</strong> for the internal or external links to insert keywords.
-5. Always use keyword-rich, but still meaningfully describing picture <strong>ALT</strong> and image file name
+4. Always use keyword-rich, but still meaningfully describing picture <strong>ALT</strong> and image file name
-6. Social network links must include the <strong>rel="noopener"</strong> attribute, which tells search engines not to include these links when it looks at our search engine ranking.
+5. Social network links must include the <strong>rel="noopener"</strong> attribute, which tells search engines not to include these links when it looks at our search engine ranking.
-7. Complete <strong>HEAD</strong> of each HTML files: the meta title, meta description & meta keywords being the most valuable  to search engines.

 These keywords later will be continualy improved and refined and over time it should utlimately assist in the site ranking higher on Google.